knative/community/STEERING-COMMITTEE.md

 Ideally most decisions will be made at the lowest possible level within the
 project: within individual working groups.
 When this is not possible, the Steering Committee can help facilitate a conversation to work through the contended issue.
-When facilitation by the SC does not resolve the contention, the SC may have to make a decision.
+When facilitation by the KSC does not resolve the contention, the KSC may have to make a decision.

-Note that if the SC is called to resolve contended decisions regularly, it is a symptom of a larger problem in the community that will need to be addressed.
+Note that if the KSC is called to resolve contended decisions regularly, it is a symptom of a larger problem in the community that will need to be addressed.